Ninth Circuit Likely to Remand Animal Drug Case

 “These same drugs have been banned in other countries,” U.S. District Judge Gershwin Drain said at the Monday hearing, sitting on the appeals panel by designation from the Eastern District of Michigan.
 “It raises a little suspicion about the effects they have on the environment.”

-The plaintiffs want the ractopamine approvals vacated and the FDA ordered to conduct another NEPA analysis, and the drugs withdrawn from the market until the FDA does so.
+The plaintiffs want the ractopamine approvals vacated, the FDA ordered to conduct another NEPA analysis, and the drugs withdrawn from the market until the FDA does so.

 Elanco Animal Health, which manufactures ractopamine, intervened in 2015.
 It then sought dismissal later, saying the plaintiffs were required to file a citizen petition challenging the approvals before they could sue.

-U.S. District Judge Yvonne Gonzalez Rogers sided with Elanco in November 2015.
-However, she suggested staying the case while the citizen petition was reviewed, and its progress.
+Though U.S. District Judge Yvonne Gonzalez Rogers sided with Elanco in November 2015, she suggested staying the case while the citizen petition, and its progress, was reviewed.

 Fearing a protracted delay if they filed a petition, the plaintiffs declined the stay, and Gonzalez Rogers dismissed the case that month, for failure to exhaust administrative remedies.